imodeljs/frontend-sample-showcase/src/frontend-samples/changed-elements-sample/README.md

 ## Description

-The first step is to know what Named Versions and associated changeset ids are in the iModel.
+The first step is to get the Named Versions and associated changeset ids for the iModel.
+The changeset ids are needed as arguments to request the changed elements.
 This can easily be done with the [iModelHubClient](https://www.itwinjs.org/reference/imodelhub-client/imodelhubclient/)'s [VersionHandler](https://www.itwinjs.org/reference/imodelhub-client/imodelhubclient/versionhandler/get/).
-The changeset ids are needed as arguments to request the changed elements.

 The Changed Elements API returns an object of [ChangedElements](https://www.itwinjs.org/reference/imodeljs-common/entities/changedelements/) type, with elements ids and the type of operations that updated them.
 This information is passed to a [FeatureOverrideProvider](https://www.itwinjs.org/reference/imodeljs-frontend/views/featureoverrideprovider/) that colorizes the elements based on the operations.